 Note: Each course critical assessment begins with a documented, detailed purpose statement; is deemed valid and reliable by the program faculty, program coordinator, and chair; provides a thread of consistency with the same course over the years regardless of who teaches the course or what venue is used; etc. Please contact your council representative or Dr. Sallie Averitt Miller for more information and guidance on course critical assessments.

 Transparency of Data

-The data are shared during the following meetings (as appropriate):
+The data are shared during the following meetings and activities (as appropriate):

 |Program Advisory Councils||Annually|

-Data are used for state and national reporting, accreditation, program improvement, trend analysis, data transparency, impact on student learning, retention and unit operation decisions.
+Data are used for local, state, regional, and national reporting; accreditation; program improvement; trend analyses; data transparency; impact on student learning; retention; and unit operation decisions.